-Ad – The world is getting smaller thanks to planes, ships and trains.
-A trip to Indonesia is just as uncomplicated for Europeans as it is to Cyprus or the Balearic Islands.
-However, if you want to leave Europe, you have to apply for a visa for each country you want to travel to.
-Accordingly, non-Europeans also need a visa to travel to Europe.
-From 2024, however, the visa process for entry into the Schengen countries will change drastically.
+Advertisement – The world is getting smaller and smaller thanks to planes, ships, and trains.
+A trip to Indonesia is just as easy for Europeans as it is to Cyprus or the Balearic Islands.
+However, anyone wanting to leave Europe must apply for a visa for each country they wish to visit.
+Similarly, non-Europeans also need a visa to travel to Europe.
+However, starting at the end of 2026, the visa process for entry into the Schengen countries will change drastically.
 The ETIAS visa weaver will make travel much easier for non-Europeans.
 Here you can find out more about the online application for such a visa.

 What is an ETIAS visa weaver?

 ETIAS stands for Europe Travel Information and Authorization System.
-The aim is to provide a multi-year visa waiver to facilitate transit, tourism and business travel.
-With a valid passport, this visa exemption allows up to three years of multiple entry and exit.
-The traveler can stay freely in the Schengen area for up to 90 days.
-A number of European countries are currently participating in this programme.
+Its goal is to provide a multi-year visa waiver to facilitate transit, tourism, and business travel.
+With a valid passport, this visa waiver allows multiple entries and exits for up to three years.
+Travelers can stay freely within the Schengen area for up to 90 days.
+Currently, several European countries participate in this program.
 It allows residents of non-Schengen countries to travel to Europe under certain conditions.
-To do so, however, certain requirements must be met to protect borders and maintain the security of member countries.
+However, certain requirements are necessary to protect borders and maintain the security of member states.

 Who needs to apply for an ETIAS visa waiver?

 Europe is a cultural hotspot for many adventurers.
-Especially gourmets outside of the Schengen area will love the local delicacies France, Italian or Spain seduced.
-But other countries that don't exactly make the culinary top 10 are also gaining popularity among luxury vacationers, including Finland, Slovenia and Ireland.
+Especially gourmets outside of the Schengen area will love the local delicacies France, Italian or Spain But other countries that are not exactly listed on the culinary top 10 are also becoming increasingly popular among luxury holidaymakers, including Finland, Slovenia and Ireland.

 From 2024, anyone who is not a citizen of a Schengen member state can only enter the country with an ETIAS visa weaver.
 Travelers under the age of 18 also need a passport including an approved visa, but are exempt from the fees.
 The visa is only valid for business and tourist trips and allows a stay of up to 90 days at a time.
 In addition, a student or work visa must be applied for.